Stonewall Community Development Corporation

 Value Proposition Statement

 OUR VISION: To see LGBTQ+ older adults in New York in welcoming home environments they can afford, with culturally competent services that meet their unique medical and psycho-social needs.

-OUR VALUE ADD as a bricks and mortar partner is our non-profit status, our community development corporation toolkit, our ongoing market profile research and the ground game we are building through community education and organizing.
-All of this work will be invaluable for creating community support for land use processes, raising legacy funds and the creation of a trained-up pre-marketing audience.
+OUR VALUE ADD as a brick and mortar partner is our non-profit status, our community development corporation toolkit, our ongoing market profile research, and the ground game we are building through community education and organizing.
+All of this work will be invaluable for creating community support for land use processes, raising legacy funds, and creation a trained-up pre-marketing audience.

 OUR UNIQUE ROLE: Stonewall Community Development Corporation (SCDC) is a 501c3 community development corporation with access to all the benefits and contractual advantages this type of organizational structure permits: receiving and processing tax credits and government grants; local and national building and zoning compliance issues; community outreach and relations; and the managing of service contracts as they relate to the operation of affordable housing that benefits and does not exclude the LGBTQ+ community.

 SCDC will build an ongoing body of data on the housing, health, and mental health needs specific to our New York City LGBTQ+ older adult population, in order to formulate and test evidence-based strategies for meeting those unique needs through innovative housing models, with on-site medical and mental health services whenever appropriate and possible.